GUlf Coast state college

 Students receiving VA educational assistance must notify the Veterans Affairs Office.

 The Buckley Amendment prohibits the release of academic records without the student’s signature.
-To request an official transcript, you must access your Lighthouse account to complete and submit the Transcript Request Form online.
+To request an official transcript, you can access your Lighthouse account to complete and submit the Transcript Request Form online.
 There is a $5.00 charge for each Gulf Coast State College transcript.
+Students who do not know their GCSC student ID number can request official transcripts through the National Student Clearing House through http://www.studentclearinghouse.org/.
 If you are currently enrolled in a class(es), or are planning to graduate at the end of the term, be sure to select “Hold for Grades” and/or “Hold for Degree” to ensure the transcript sent is complete.
 If neither of these is selected, your transcript will be mailed within 2-3 business days.
 At the end of each term, please allow an extra week to the processing time in order to allow for grade processing.

 Transcripts cannot be e-mailed or faxed by the college to the student, individuals, or other institutions.
 Gulf Coast State College reserves the right to place a hold on a student’s record that will prevent official transcripts to be processed if the student has an outstanding financial obligation.
 It is the student’s responsibility to notify the Enrollment Services Office when all obligations are satisfied in order to have the request processed.